shiena/godot-msgpack/README.md

 # Limitation

-- Only support null, boolean, integer, float, PackedByteArray, string, array and dictionary.
-No support for other data type like Vector2 and Vector3
+- Only support null, boolean, integer, float, PackedByteArray, string, array, dictionary Vector2-4 and Vector2-4i.
 - No support for the ext datatype in MessagePack
 - Slow compare to the built-in binary serialization in godot